Consumer Medicine Information

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking Champix against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

 Champix is a medicine to help adults stop smoking.
-It can help to reduce craving and withdrawal symptoms that happen while you give up smoking.
+It can help to reduce craving and withdrawal symptoms that may happen while you stop smoking.

 People giving up smoking are often affected by nicotine withdrawal.
-Symptoms of nicotine withdrawal can include craving for tobacco, irritability, frustration, feeling angry, sleep problems, depressed mood, feeling anxious, difficulty in concentrating, restlessness, decreased heart rate, increased appetite or weight gain.
-Not everybody is affected by some or all of the symptoms of nicotine withdrawal.
+Symptoms of nicotine withdrawal can include craving for tobacco, irritability, frustration, feeling angry, sleep problems, depressed mood, feeling anxious, difficulty concentrating, restlessness, decreased heart rate, increased appetite or weight gain.
+Not everybody is affected by symptoms of nicotine withdrawal.

-Although it is not recommended that you smoke after the first one to two weeks of treatment, Champix will reduce your enjoyment of cigarettes if you do smoke while on treatment.
+Although it is not recommended that you smoke after your quit date, Champix will reduce your enjoyment of cigarettes if you do smoke while on treatment.